DrewBrandt/DrewBrandt/README.md

 ## Hello there!

 I am a computer science major studying at the University of Maryland.
 I have a passion for machine learning and aerospace engineering (my plan is to earn a master’s in AE after completion of my CS degree).
-I do not commit ot many public repositories, but you can see the work I've done on UMD's Terrapin Rocket Team (TRT) pinned below.
+I do not commit to many public repositories, but you can see the work I've done on UMD's Terrapin Rocket Team (TRT) pinned below.

 I have basic knowledge of C#, C++, and Python.
 I am on TRT (See the bottom left-hand side) and hope to contribute substantially to their Avionics and Space Shot sub teams.